 Students will receive a grade of "F" if they do not officially withdraw from a course that they have stopped attending.
-All withdrawals must be completed according to the instructions as outlined in the catalog (also available online and on the back of the Change in Registration form) and by the stipulated deadline.
+All withdrawals must be completed according to the instructions as outlined in the catalog and by the stipulated deadline.